"You should encounter little organized resistance because the Pfhor are preoccupied. I've been introducing them to the magic of orbital bombardment."

 - Anathem had Rodding.
 Very simple.
 Drop a large dense rod from orbit at hypersonic speeds into a dormant volcano.
 Boom.
 Repeat.

 - In The Big One, Nazi Germany gets the Quintessential Death from Above when it is wiped off the map by a rain of 232 atomic bombs dropped by B-36 bombers.
 The operation described actually used a real American warplan (AWDP-1) as its basis making this Truth in Television.
-The idea was to detsroy German warmaking potential. that meant destroying everything that went with it
+The idea was to destroy German warmaking potential.
+It turned out doing that that meant destroying everything that went with it.
+And that meant everything.

 - The Dresden Files: